 - 1/2 cup walnuts chopped

-Preheat your oven to 350 F degrees.
+- Preheat oven and prepare cake pan: Preheat your oven to 350 F degrees.
 Spray a 10 inch angel food cake pan with cooking spray.
 Set aside.

 - Combine wet ingredients: In another medium bowl mash the bananas using a fork or a potato masher.
 Add the sour cream, eggs, applesauce, vanilla extract and granulated sugar and whisk everything together.

-Pour the wet ingredients into the bowl with the flour and using a spatula mix everything together.
+- Combine wet and dry: Pour the wet ingredients into the bowl with the flour and using a spatula mix everything together.

-In another small bowl combine all the filling ingredients together.
+- Prepare filling: In another small bowl combine all the filling ingredients together.

-Spread 1/3 of the batter into the prepared cake pan.
+- Assemble cake: Spread 1/3 of the batter into the prepared cake pan.
 Sprinkle 1/3 of the filling over the batter and repeat 2 more times to finish the rest of the batter and filling.

-Meanwhile, make the glaze by whisking all the ingredients together in a small bowl, adding more milk if needed.
+- Make glaze: Meanwhile, make the glaze by whisking all the ingredients together in a small bowl, adding more milk if needed.
 The glaze should be smooth and thin enough to drizzle.

-Drizzle the glaze over the cake, cut into slices and serve.
+- Drizzle with glaze, cut and serve: Drizzle the glaze over the cake, cut into slices and serve.